mezoistvan/ng2-flatpickr/README.md

 # ng2-flatpickr
-Angular 2+ wrapper for flatpickr
+ng2-flatpickr is a lightweight Angular 2+ wrapper for flatpickr, which is usable in reactive forms inside Angular.

 Examples are under construction here: https://mezoistvan.github.io/ng2-flatpickr-examples/.